cloudfoundry/cf-for-k8s/docs/deploy-local.md

 In addition to the Kubernetes version requirement in [Deploying CF for K8s](deploy.md#kubernetes-cluster-requirements), the cluster should:

 - have a minimum of 1 node
-- have a minimum of 4 CPU, 8GB memory per node
+- have a minimum of 7 CPU, 14GB memory if using 1 node
+  - commonly configured via Docker Desktop > Preferences > Resources
 - have a running metrics-server (this is an important consideration for **Kind** or **kubeadm** clusters.
 You can see one way to install it in the [Kind deploy instructions](#steps-to-deploy-on-kind))

 ## Considerations